adlnet/xAPI-Spec/xAPI-About.md

 ## 6.0 Extending xAPI

 xAPI can be extended in a few ways.
 The most notable is Statement Extensions, which allow great flexibility within Statements.
-It is recommended that profiles or Communities of Practice agree on how to use
-extensions for their particular use cases.
+It is recommended that Communities of Practice agree on how to use extensions for their particular use cases and utilize Profiles whenever possible.
 Implementation details are covered in [4.1 Extensions](#miscext).

-The About Resource is another place xAPI supports Extensions.
-The LRS may find it useful to communicate features or behaviors beyond this specification to activity provider.
-The LRS can use extensions to the About Resource to communicate these features and behaviours.
+The About Resource is another location where xAPI supports Extensions.
+The LRS may find it useful to communicate features or behaviors beyond this specification.
+The LRS can use extensions to the About Resource to facilitate this communication.

 Finally, the set of Resources implemented is not expected to be constrained by this document.
 Resources beyond those listed in this specification can be implemented and co-exist with the Resources defined in this specification.